paescebu/CustomKeyboardKit/README.md

     }
 ```

-## Using my Custom Keyboard in SwiftUI
+## Using My Custom Keyboard in SwiftUI
 Once declared, you can use the custom keyboard with the `.customKeyboard(:)` View modifer and using your statically defined property
 ```swift
     struct ContentView: View {